Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Hmph, flattery will get you everywhere.
 You best remember that!”

 It was nice to see Katsys open up and speak her mind more often, but I couldn’t help but wonder if I did things that ticked her off sometimes.
-She was one person that I wouldn’t ever want to piss off, especially since her off-handed ideas could easily come into fruition.
+She was one person that I would never want to piss off, especially since her off-handed ideas could easily come into fruition.

 As the guards cleared away the rubble leading to the entrance, they could hear pained groans and grunting from within.
 I quickly walked away with a forced expression screaming, ‘I know nothing!’